madr/css3-sass-mixins/README.markdown

 in our daily projects.
 CSS3 Please works fine if you are using vanilla CSS, but for those of us who are using SASS (or SCSS) it is not enough.
 With the power of mixins and variables in our hands, it would be silly to dishonor our addiction to the DRY principle.

-Current status:

-* SCSS-file moving against first beta testings.
-* No progress on the SASS-file yet.